Legal Requirement

 Under the Environment Act 2021, it is mandatory for developments (excluding exemptions) to deliver a minimum of 10% biodiversity net gain.

-Biodiversity enhancement is also required under the National Planning Policy Framework (2021).
+Biodiversity enhancement is also required under the National Planning Policy Framework (2024) and typically also under local planning policies.

 Exemptions